 The easiest way to troubleshoot a performance issue and figure out what is going on is with a premium tool like New Relic.
 The catch?
 This tool at a bare minimum costs $75/month.

 Kinsta’s Platform is Scalable and We Can Help You Pinpoint Performance Issues

 You don’t have to worry about server resources at Kinsta.
 We utilize virtual machines, located in Google Cloud Platform’s multiple data centers.
 Each of our machines has up to 96 CPUs and hundreds of gigabytes of RAM.
+In available regions, we utilize their compute-optimized (C2) virtual machines.
+These offer the highest performance per core that GCP offers on Compute Engine and are optimized for compute-intensive workloads.
 Hardware resources (RAM/CPU) are allocated to each site container automatically by our virtual machines on an as-needed basis.

 We utilize LXD managed hosts and orchestrated LXC software containers for each site.
 What this means is that every WordPress site is housed in its own isolated container, which has all of the software resources required to run it (Linux, Nginx, PHP, MySQL).
 The resources are 100% private and are not shared between anyone else or even your own sites.

 MySQL databases are hosted at localhost, not a remote server.
 This ensures that there is no latency between machines, which results in faster queries and quicker page load times.

 When it comes to your WordPress sites, we utilize New Relic at Kinsta to pinpoint performance bottlenecks.
 Need help?
 Just open up a ticket with our support team and we can enable New Relic for a period of time to get a better picture of what’s going on with your WordPress site.